 Our Newport Beach fertility testing experts prepare you for pregnancy by ordering a standard slate of preconception tests, designed to reduce any risks to your health and the health of your future child.
-At your initial visit, be sure to discuss any medical concerns you may have, as well as your personal and family health history, with your fertility specialist so that all necessary tests can be ordered.
+At your initial visit, be sure to discuss any medical concerns you may have.
+Be sure to mention your personal and family health history with your fertility specialist.

 Types of preconception testing

 - Ensure that you are as healthy as possible before you try to get pregnant